Welcome to today's edition of the Rush 24-7 podcast.

 They know what is ahead for the rest of the country with Obamacare.

-So that is uh that is a major factor.
+So that is a major factor.

 A micro lesson here, ladies and gentlemen, in self-reliance.

-Um we last Monday, was it last Monday or two weeks ago, Brian?
+As you know, we last Monday, was it last Monday or two weeks ago, Brian?

-How when do we start the HD Ditto Cam?
+When did we start the HD Ditto Cam?

-Uh we also we love to test things live, and I warned everybody that there might be some problems and some dropouts.
+We also, we love to test things live, and I warned everybody that there might be some problems and some dropouts.

 So today is the first day it's up and running as it should have been.

-For the past two weeks, whenever I wanted to go dark in here, in other words, turn off the ditto cam, I had to tell Brian or hope that he remembered, and it was a distraction.
+For the past two weeks, whenever I wanted to go dark in here, in other words, turn off the Dittocam, I had to tell Brian or hope that he remembered, and it was a distraction.

-Today I have the switch here.
+Today, I have the switch here.

 I just turned it off to show you I can turn it off when I want, and I just turned it back on.